 I love the smell of freshly baked bread in the morning!
 And in the afternoon!
 And even in the evening!
-Last year Belgian organic bakery chain Le Pain Quotidien settled in our town.
+Last year Belgian organic bakery chain Le Pain Quotidien opened a baker shop in our town.
 This fortunately took away half of hubby’s workload.
 Excellent rustic breads.

 Hobz MaltiThe Maltese hobz (hobz malti) contains water, flour and yeast.
-As soon as those 3 are mixed together, the sticky bread dough is allowed to raise at room temperature under a kitchen towel for a certain time and then kneaded again.
+Mix those 3 ingredients together, let the sticky bread dough raise at room temperature under a kitchen towel for a certain time and then knead it again.
 Repeat that a couple of times until the dough is light and full of air bubbles.

 If you have ever baked bread before, this method might look familiar to you.
 Hobz is then baked in a hot stone oven until the top is nicely blackened and blistered.
 Delicious…

-FtiraThe ftira flatbread is mainly made of flour and water that is mixed little by little and left to rest for some time (a couple of days even) though I also find recipes using a little piece of yeasty sourdough from the hobs dough to help it raise.
+FtiraThe ftira flatbread is mainly made of flour and water that is mixed little by little and left to rest for some time (a couple of days even).
+However I also find recipes that tell you to use a little piece of yeasty sourdough from the hobs dough to help it raise.
 Acts like a kind of yeast starter.

 I have read quite a lot of different opinions on the internet though.
 Hey, I like the fact that people have their own specific home recipe for these things!

 Anyway, I asked our baker here in Marsaskala and he only uses the flour and water mixture, no yeast.
 Ftira comes in a few shapes.
-You will see that traditional ftira is mostly shaped into a huge donut like bread.
-Some bakers even sprinkle it with sesame seeds.
+You will see that traditional ftira mostly has the shape of a huge donut like bread.
+Some bakers even sprinkle sesame seeds on top.
 However I have come across ftira breads in Malta that were pretty much square without a hole in it at all.
 Depends on who’s making them I guess!

 Hobz Biz-ZjetIf you have ever visited Malta you might have come across loads of hobz biz-zjet.